No amount of NLP was ever going to make me a great sportsman!

 No amount of NLP is going to make me a great sportsman.
 Why?
 Because I do not have the talent!
 I have 2 left feet.

-Even more importantly, using NLP to achieve a personal peak performance at a "mission critical" point is in certain situations key to major breakthroughs and success.
+Even more importantly, using it to achieve a personal peak performance at a "mission critical" point is in certain situations key to major breakthroughs and success.

 There may also be other situations where gaining control over your emotional states can be very helpful, such as getting over a broken relationship or dealing with a major set-back.